 I guess that many of you that are following Rio 2016 Olympic Games by TV, Internet or the lucky ones who are watching the Games in Rio, are listening and reading complaints from athletes, journalists, spectators and fans about this Games.

-How IoT has not avoid complaints on green water in the sensorized swimming pool?
+How IoT has not avoided complaints on green water in the sensorized swimming pool?

 During the 2008 Beijing Olympics, referees missed a high kick by British athlete Sarah Stevenson that should have won her the fight.
 She was later reinstated to the competition, but the incident showed that the Korean martial art could be prone to human error.
 To remedy this, during the 2009 World Cup Taekwondo Team Championships in Baku, combatants wore magnetic socks and body protectors containing electronic sensors.
 For the Rio 2016 Olympic Games competitors’ headgear will be hooked up, and they are able to request video replays.
 It takes less power to register on the head protector than the torso and athletes can focus on accuracy rather than force.
 With scoring weighted to reward roundhouses to the face, the fights should be fairer, more exciting and safer”.